aphyr/distsys-class/README.markdown

     - Raising the queue size can be tempting, but is a vicious cycle
   - All of this is HARD.
 I don't have good answers for you
     - Ask Jeff Hodges why it's hard: see his RICON West 2014 talk
+    - See Zach Tellman - Everything Will Flow

 ## Review